Nowa Huta: Sport

 Nowa Huta is home to several of Kraków's notable sports clubs.
 Rich in history, Hutnik Nowa Huta football club has sizeable support in the city, as does Kraków's only speedway club, Wanda Kraków.

+The Kraków Speedway Stadium is a 12,000 all-seated stadium on Odmogile road.
+It has hosted notable events such as the 1960 Poland versus England international that attracted a crowd of 25,000 and a qualifying round of the Speedway World Team Cup in 1964.